 f. the directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-Company has not provided any loans guarantees security under Section 186 of theCompanies Act 2013 during the year under review.
-However the Company has made aninvestment of Rs.
-9.93 Crores for purchase of 25000 equity shares of M/s.
-Lakshmi MachineWorks Limited.
+Company has not provided any loans guarantees security under any Section 186 of theCompanies Act 2013 during the year under review.
+The Company has not made any investmentduring the financial year 2019-20.